Trump believes Russia probe 'will be fair'

 He was repeating his comments from May that the probe was "hurting the US terribly".

-Mr Trump said the matter had angered his supporters, adding: "My base is strong than it's ever been."
+Mr Trump said the matter had angered his supporters, adding: "My base is stronger than it's ever been."

 On other areas in the interview, Mr Trump: